 Required.
-Applicants MUST have written verification of cost share commitments from every party, including the applicant, who will contribute cash or in-kind cost sharing to the project.
+Applicants MUST provide written proof of the cost share commitments from every party, including the applicant, who will contribute cash or in-kind cost sharing to the project.

 Submit one letter verifying the cost share for EACH cash or in-kind resource that is being contributed.
 The letter must be signed by the cost sharing contributor organization.
 For example, if the cost share contribution will be provided by the applicant organization and two partners, a total of 3 cost share verification letters are required.